MeghaGajbhiye/PSFT-Workshop/README.md

 2. My Oracle Support credentials

-3. Minimum resources in Home region of the tenancy:
+3. User brings their own workstation/laptop to access OCI console, PSFT Cloud Manager and provisioned instances.

+5. User has access to a workstation/laptop with the following installed:

 	a.
-4 x VM shapes (VM.Standard2.2 or VM.Standard2.1, VM.StandardE2.2 or VM.StandardE2.1)

-	b.
-1 TB block storage

-4. User brings their own Windows workstation/laptop to access OCI console, PSFT Cloud Manager and provisioned instances.

-5. User has access to a Windows workstation/laptop with the following installed:

-	a.
 Git Bash for Windows - https://git-scm.com/download/win

 	b.
 A web browser to connect to OCI web console and Cloud Manager PIA – Firefox or Chrome recommended.

 	c.
-User must have admin privileges on windows laptop to update the ETC/Hosts file to be able to add URL/IP address for PSFT Cloud Manager.
+User must have admin privileges on their laptop to update the etc/hosts file to be able to add URL/IP address for PSFT Cloud Manager.
+Please let the team know if you can't get this access.